-Vermont and the Long Trail hold a prominent place in the history of the Appalachian Trail.
-It may have been on or near the summit of Stratton Mountain, after construction of the Long Trail was begun, that the idea of an extended footpath linking the scenic ridges of the East crystallized in the mind of Appalachian Trail visionary Benton MacKaye.
+Vermont and the Long Trail hold a special place in the history of the Appalachian Trail.
+It was on or near the summit of Stratton Mountain during the construction of the Long Trail where Benton MacKaye had the idea to extend the scenic footpath across the ridges of the Appalachian Mountains along the East Coast.

-First proposed in 1921 by MacKaye, a forester, author, and philosopher, the Appalachian Trail was completed in 1937.
-It extends more than 2,000 miles from Katahdin in Maine to northern Georgia’s Springer Mountain.
-The Appalachian Trail Conservancy, founded in 1925, works with its member clubs and federal and state agencies to preserve and maintain the Appalachian Trail, the world’s longest linear national park.
+The AT was completed in 1937, 13 years after MacKaye’s first proposal.
+The trail spans over 2,000 miles through 14 states, connecting Springer Mountain in Georgia with Mount Katahdin in Maine.
+The Appalachian Trail Conservancy, founded in 1925, works with its member clubs and federal state agencies to preserve and maintain the trail, the world’s longest linear national park.

 Just like the Long Trail, the Vermont Appalachian Trail has shelters that can be used by hikers.
 Winturri Shelter, Stony Brook Shelter, Thistle Hill Shelter, and Happy Hill Shelter are all available on a first come, first serve basis for hikers to spend the night.

 Groups hiking this portion of the Appalachian Trail may need an Outfitter Guide Special Use Permit from the Green Mountain National Forest.
 Gilford Woods State Park Campground, where the Appalachian Trail crosses VT 100, and Silver Lake State Park Campground, north of the AT off VT 12 in Barnard, are available for base camp hiking.
 Please refer to our Groups Hiking Page for more information.